 Cover: Drilling in one of the United Nuclear-Homestake Partners mine, Ambrosia Lake subdistrict, Grants uranium district in 1978.
-Photo from Department of Energy files.
-Cover design by Brigitte Felix.
+Photo by William Chenoweth.

-Volume 50C/13C citation: McLemore, V.T. and Chenoweth, W.L., 2017, Uranium Resources, in McLemore V.T., Timmons, S., and Wilks, M., eds., Energy and Mineral Resources of New Mexico: New Mexico Bureau of Geology and Mineral Resources, Memoir 50C, and New Mexico Geological Society, Special Publication 13C.
-80 p.
+Volume 50C/13C citation: McLemore, V.T. and Chenoweth, W.L., 2017, in McLemore V.T., Timmons, S., and Wilks, M., eds., Energy and Mineral Resources of New Mexico, New Mexico Bureau of Geology and Mineral Resources, Memoir 50C, and New Mexico Geological Society, Special Publication 13C. p.

-Set with volume A-F citation: McLemore, V.T., Timmons, S., and Wilks, M., eds., 2017, Energy and Mineral resources of New Mexico: New Mexico Bureau of Geology and Mineral Resources, Memoir 50 and New Mexico Geological Society Special Publication 13.
+Set with volume A-F citation: McLemore, V.T., Timmons, S., and Wilks, M., eds., 2017, Energy and Mineral resources of New Mexico, New Mexico Bureau of Geology and Mineral Resources, Memoir 50 and New Mexico Geological Society Special Publication 13.